 Once the business has passed their online self-assessment, the business will be fully accredited to The Motor Ombudsman and they will receive their Welcome Pack.

-During 2022, the total membership was 4,641, which included 75 new members and 140 members who left the Code.
+During 2022, the total membership was 4,707, which included 276 new members.

 Existing accredited business inspections/audit